The Las Vegas Strip

 Cost, Hours & Entry

-How This Attraction Compares
+How Bellagio Conservatory Compares

-Compared to the Bellagio Fountains, the Bellagio Conservatory & Botanical Gardens is quieter, indoor, self-paced, more seasonal, and better for photos, weather relief, and a calmer Bellagio walk-through stop.
+Compared to the Bellagio Fountains, the Bellagio Conservatory & Botanical Gardens is quieter, indoor, self-paced, more seasonal, and better for detailed photos, weather relief, and a slower Bellagio walk-through stop.
 The Bellagio Fountains are shorter, outdoor, more iconic, and better for a quick free Strip show, couples, first-time visitors, and nighttime plans.
 If you are choosing between the two, see our full Bellagio Conservatory vs Bellagio Fountains comparison.

 Highlights